How it works

 Our team vets each location and provides all the security measures including insurance, security seals, and well-trained staff.

 Here are some ideas for making the most of your time in the Acropolis area now that you are free from your baggage.
-Some notable places to relax before a flight are National Garden, Alsos Syngrou, and Konistra.
-You can also go for a hike around National Garden, Ethniko Parko Schinia - Marathona, and Drymos Souniou.
-And if you’re looking for a night on the town, check out Brettos Bar, Thea Terrace Bar, and Noel.
+Some notable places to relax before a flight are Alsos Syngrou, Konistra, and Philopappos Hill.
+You can also go for a hike around Acropolis, Ancient Agora of Athens, and Ethniko Parko Schinia - Marathona.
+And if you’re looking for a night on the town, check out 360 cocktail bar, Thea Terrace Bar, and Old school.

 Why is Bounce the best luggage storage provider in the Acropolis area?